wordofwarning/wordofwarning.org/socialexperiment/jun2026/index.md

 An exploration of contentment, led by a man brimming with mediocrity.

 Through film, performance, song, and an increasingly questionable process, comes a show that investigates how to find meaning in the mundane — that somehow becomes increasingly more performative itself as time slips by.

-Did you notice when they caught your eye, brushed past your elbow, tapped the table, left a coffee cup, raised their voice, held the door?<br>Write me a postcard when you get there.

 A [Works Ahead](/hab/worksahead) 2026 commission by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported using public funding by Arts Council England.<br>Project Mentor: Peader Kirk